-After attending a wedding where the bride had chosen to arrive in a helicopter, one driver called to report some unusual damage to his parked vehicle.
+After attending a wedding where the bride had chosen to arrive in a helicopter, one driver called to report some unusual damage to his parked car.

 As the bride was leaving, he had the pleasure of seeing the updraft from the helicopter blow a cow over a fence and onto the bonnet of his car.

 One adventurer was enjoying a drive through a safari park when they accidentally reversed into another car.
 The reason?
-They were trying to escape the rhino charging at their car.
+They were trying to escape the rhino charging at them head on.

 5. Danger - Ice!

-One driver was shocked when a large block of ice fell from the sky and landed on his £100k, two-week-old sports car, causing considerable damage to the bonnet and engine.
+Keep watching the skies.
+One driver was shocked when a large block of ice fell from above and landed on his £100k, two-week-old sports car, causing considerable damage to the bonnet and engine.

 Did it fall from a plane?
 Was it a curious case of hard rain?
-Who knows?
-But its snow joke.
+The mystery goes on.